Anant/playbook/src/content/pages/approach.md

 ## 14. Customization

-> All customization or special configuration should be documented, and part of a devops process.
+> All customization or special configuration should be documented, and part of an automated devops process.

 * Self Service process
 * Testing environments